ManoahABENZOAR/Docker-development-stacks/Python-computervision/readme.md

    As it's a development stack,
    after changing the value of x and saving the file .py you don't need to recreate the container!!
+   (Here the code is in the container : due to permission troubles; but the volume works)

    Run again